Garbally College, Ballinasloe (Leaving Cert). University College Dublin (BSc and PhD).

 Oh, and I also work with a robot called Janus…

 We bought Janus in 2010 to help us carry out more experiments much faster and more reliably than would be possible by hand.
-A typical experiment would involve giving some cancer cells a drug to see if they survive.
+A typical experiment would involve giving some cancer cells a chemical to see if they survive.

 Janus allows us to carry out thousands of these experiments at the same time, as “she” can quickly add very small amounts of the drugs to thousands of cells, in lots of different compartments of the same plastic dish, or “microplate”.
 She can then keep track of where the different drugs have been added, and tell us which drugs have killed the highest numbers of cancer cells.
 Then we can take those interesting drugs and do more experiments, looking at the dosage, treatment time and even drug combinations.